|A First Course in Mathematical Modeling, 5th Edition by Frank R. Giordano, William P. Fox, and Steven B. Horton (ISBN: 1285050908)|

 If you have any questions as to whether some action would be acceptable under the Academic Honor Code, please speak to me, and I will be glad to help clarify things.
 It is always easier to ask beforehand.

-Students with disabilities who may need disability - related academic adjustments and services for this course are encouraged to see me privately as early in the term as possible.
-Students requiring disability - related academic adjustments and services must consult the Student Accessibility Services office (Carson Hall, Suite 125, 646 - 9900).
-Once SAS has authorized services, students must show the originally signed SAS Services and Consent Form and/or a letter on SAS letterhead to me.
-As a first step, if students have questions about whether they qualify to receive academic adjustments and services, they should contact the SAS office.
+Students with disabilities who may need disability-related academic adjustments and services for this course are encouraged to see their instructor privately as early in the term as possible.
+Students requiring disability-related academic adjustments and services must consult the Student Accessibility Services office (205 Collis Student Center, 646-9900, Student.Accessibility.Services@Dartmouth.edu).
+Once SAS has authorized services, students must show the originally signed SAS Services and Consent Form and/or a letter on SAS letterhead to their instructor.
+As a first step, if you have questions about whether you qualify to receive academic adjustments and services, you should contact the SAS office.
 All inquiries and discussions will remain confidential.

 The academic environment at Dartmouth is challenging, our terms are intensive, and classes are not the only demanding part of your life.
 There are a number of resources available to you on campus to support your wellness, including your undergraduate dean (http://www.dartmouth.edu/~upperde), Counseling and Human Development (http://www.dartmouth.edu/~chd/), and the Student Wellness Center (http://www.dartmouth.edu/~healthed/).